saturday 10th may - selkirk, scottish borders.

 Selkirk MTB Marathon

-There will be a choice of three courses at the Selkirk MTB Marathon, so something for everyone:
+Starting at 10am from Selkirk High Street, there will be a choice of three courses at the Selkirk MTB Marathon, so something for everyone:

 - 25km (Age 16+)